a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 several motorbikes parked on the side of a main road in Kata Beach, Phuket, Thailand

-This scam is very similar to the jetski scam, and the only difference is it’s involving a scooter instead of a jetski.
+This scam is very similar to the jetski scam, and the only difference is it involves a scooter instead of a jetski.

-You’re looking to rent a scooter to get around Pattaya to see different viewpoints, temples, and more.
+You’re looking to rent a scooter to get around Pattaya and see different viewpoints, temples, and more.
 So you rent a scooter from a shop in town for however long.

 When you return the scooter, you’re told about the damages you’ve caused while renting it.
 These damages can be as simple as scratches, dents, or other small, unnoticeable things on the scooter.
 Then you’re told you need to pay money because of these damages.

-You’ve done nothing wrong; they want to take money from you for no good reason.
+You’ve done nothing wrong to the scooter and there’s not damage, they just want to take money from you for no good reason.

 Politely refuse and tell them you’ve done nothing wrong, etc. Suggest getting the Pattaya tourist police involved to resolve the matter.